augustine0890/Become-a-Software-Developer/Databases/note.md

 SELECT FirstName, LastName FROM Customers
 WHERE LastName = 'Augustine';
 ~~~~
-`"Show me the first name and last name for every record in the Customers table, please."`
+`"Show me the first name and last name for every record in the Customers table with lastname, please."`

 ~~~~sql
 SELECT FirstName, LastName FROM Customers